ooxi/violetland/README.md

 CAUTION!
 Now a hot switching of video modes from options screen isn't finalized.
 When you will apply changes in the options screen, the program will shut down.
 You must manually restart the program.

 The executable was created with help of MSVC++ 2010, thus the Microsoft Visual C++ 2010 Redistributable Package may be needed.
-Download it at http://www.microsoft.com/downloads/en/details.aspx?FamilyID=a7b7a05e-6de6-4d3a-a423-37bf0912db84&displaylang=en.
+You can download it from [Microsoft](http://www.microsoft.com/downloads/en/details.aspx?FamilyID=a7b7a05e-6de6-4d3a-a423-37bf0912db84&displaylang=en).

 The program can't be started (because it can't load resources) if the path to the executable contains cyrillic symbols.